Can nonlocal gravity really explain dark energy?: Discussion and Conclusions

 Moreover, one should not overlook that the present analysis indicates that \IDG~can be predictive without resorting to a truncation of its infinitely many derivative terms, which play a crucial role for the quantization of the theory \cite{biswas:towards}.
-Besides the applications in the IR limit, the formalism outlined here can be applied also in the UV limit, considering, in particular, the Starobinsky inflation and the primordial cosmological perturbations.
-These topics will be developed in a forthcoming study.
+Besides the applications in the IR limit, the formalism outlined here, as pointed out above, can be applied also in the UV limit, considering, in particular, the Starobinsky inflation and the primordial cosmological perturbations.

+A general remark is important before concluding the discussion.
+The effect of having eras in the evolution of the Universe is intriguing and, very likely, is the key aspect to achieve a whole cosmic history.
+However, mechanisms similar to those discussed here can be considered taking into account other extended gravities like $f(R)$ or Gauss-Bonnet gravity.
+The general idea is that geometric corrections to General Relativity can trigger the transitions to the various epochs.
+Some interesting examples are reported in Refs. \cite{VasA,VasB,VasC}.